To apply to exchange a foreign driving licence issued by a member state of the European Union/European Economic Area

 - A Public Services Card and verified MyGovID.

 - Current or most recent EU/EEA driving licence (to be posted in after you make your online application).
+Failure to submit your foreign driving licence will result in your application for exchange being rejected.

 - Proof of your address dated within the last six months is required if your current address differs from that provided to the Department of Employment Affairs and Social Protection (DEASP) if and when you applied for a PSC.